Distribution-sensitive Information Retention for Accurate Binary Neural Network: Introduction

-In summary, our main contributions are listed as follows: \begin{itemize} \item We propose the simple yet efficient Distribution-sensitive Information Retention Network (DIR-Net), which can improve BNNs by retaining information during the training process.
-Compared with existing fixed-strategy estimators, the estimator of DIR-Net (DTE) estimator ensures enough updating capability and improves the accuracy of BNNs. \item We measure the amount of information for binarized parameters by information entropy and present an in-depth analysis about the effects of information loss and binarization error in BNNs. \item We investigate both forward and backward processes of binary networks from the unified information perspective, which provides new insight into the mechanism of network binarization. \item Experiments demonstrate that our method significantly outperforms other state-of-the-art (SOTA) methods in both accuracy and practicality on mainstream and compact architectures.
-And we further prove the DTE in proposed DIR-Net can stably improve the performance. \item We implement 1-bit BNNs and evaluate their speed on real-world ARM devices, and the results show that our DIR-Net achieves outstanding efficiency. \end{itemize} The rest of this paper is organized as follows.
+In summary, our main contributions are listed as follows: \begin{itemize} \item {We propose the simple yet efficient Distribution-sensitive Information Retention Network (DIR-Net), which can improve BNNs by retaining information during the training process.
+Compared with existing fixed-strategy estimators, the DTE estimator in DIR-Net ensures enough updating capability and improves the accuracy of BNNs.
+And the proposed RBD scheme in DIR-Net aligns the representations of the full-precision network and BNN to mitigate information loss.} \item We measure the amount of information for binarized parameters by information entropy and present an in-depth analysis about the effects of information loss and binarization error in BNNs. \item We investigate both forward and backward processes of binary networks from the unified information perspective, which provides new insight into the mechanism of network binarization. \item {Experiments demonstrate that our method significantly outperforms other state-of-the-art (SOTA) methods in both accuracy and practicality on various architectures and vision tasks.
+And we further prove the DTE and RBD in the proposed DIR-Net can stably improve the performance.} \item We implement 1-bit BNNs and evaluate their speed on real-world ARM devices, and the results show that our DIR-Net achieves outstanding efficiency. \end{itemize} The rest of this paper is organized as follows.
 Section II gives a brief review of related model binarization methods and low-power devices.
 Section III describes the preliminaries of binary neural networks.
 Section IV describes the proposed approach, formulation, implementation, and discussion in detail.
 Section V provides the experiments conducted for this work, model analysis, and experimental comparisons with other SOTA methods.
 In Section VI, we conclude the study.